sanderfu/TTK4145-ElevatorProject/README.md

 if it crashes
 * `startElevator` a start up program which makes sure that both the `elevator` and `watchdog` programs are started correctly

+**NB: In order for the compilation to work, the project must be stored in a file system like this:
+`/home/<username>/go/src/github.com/sanderfu/TTK4145-ElevatorProject`.**

 ## Overview